-Notice is hereby given that the City of Johnstown, Cambria County, PA will hold a public hearing on Monday, March 7, 2022 at 12:00 PM, prevailing time, in the Johnstown City all, Second Floor Conference Room, 401 Main Street, Johnstown, PA 15901.
-The City fall and the Second Floor Conference Room are accessible to persons with physical disabilities.
-It special arrangements need to be made to accommodate residents for them to participate in the public hearing, please contact Ms. Katherine Purelli-Webb, Community Development Fiscal Officer, at (814) 533-2055, to make those arrangements.
+Notice is hereby given that the City of Johnstown, Cambria County, PA will hold a public hearing on Thursday, March 18, 2023 at 12:00 PM, prevailing time, in the Johnstown City Hall, Second Floor Conference Room, 401 Main Street, Johnstown, PA 15901.
+The City Hall and the Second Floor Conference Room, and Main street, Johnstown, FA 1991.
+The hybridial disabilities.
+If special arrangements need to be made to accommodate residents for them to participate in the public hearing, please contact Ms. Katherine Purelli-Webb, Community Development Fiscal Officer, at (814) 533-2055, to make those arrangements.
 The telephone number for the hearing impaired is 711.

-The purpose of this public hearing is to gather information for the City's Annual Action Plan for FY 2022, which the City must submit to the U.S. Department of Housing and Urban Development for the Community Development Block Grant (CDBG) and HOME Investment Partnership Program (HOME) Entitlement Funds.
-Additionally, the hearing will be used to solicit the views and comments of individuals and organizations concerning the housing, community and economic development, and fair housing needs in the City of Lohnstown.
+The purpose of this public hearing is to gather information for the Cityal Annual Action Plan for FY 2023, which the City must submit to the U.S. Department of Housing and Urban Development for the Community Development Block Grant (CDBG) and HOME Investment Partnership Program (HOME) Entitlement Funds.
+Additionally, the hearing will be used to solicit the views and comments of individuals and organizations concerning the nousing, community and economic development, and fair housing needs in the City of Johnstown. in the City of Johnstown

-Based on its FY 2021 allocation, the City of Johnstown anticipates that it will receive an allocation of approximately \$1,308,142 in CDBG Entitlement funds, and an allocation of approximately \$243,585 in HOME lunds for FY 2022.
-These amounts are preliminary and subject to change based on the approval of the Federal Budget for FY 2022.
+The City of Johnstown will receive an allocation of \$1,268,362 in CDBG Entillement funds and an allocation of \$237,876 in HOME funds for FY 2023.
 In order to receive those funds, the City of Johnstown must prepare an Annual Action Plan for the use of Federal funds.
-At least 70% of the CDBG funds must benefit low- and moderate-income persons living in the City of Johnstown.
-The City will be preparing its CDBG and HOME application and it intends to afford residents, local agencies, and interested parties the opportunity to become involved in the planning process. the opportunity to become involved in the planning process
+At least 70% of the CDBG funds must benefit low-and moderale-income persons living in the City of Johnstown.
+The City will be preparing its CDBG and HOME application and it intends to afford residents, local agencies, and interested parties the opportunity to become involved in the planning process.

-Application packets for not-for-profit organizations seeking CDBG and HOME funds for at all of the allegations as to time, place and FY 2022 funds are available at the Department of Community and Economic Development, City of Johnstown, 401 Main Street, Johnstown, PA 15901.
-The deadline to submit a completed application pucket to the Department of Community and Economic Development is 4:00.PM on Friday, Murch 18, 2022.
+Application packets for not-for-profit organizations seeking CDBG and HOME lunds for FY 2023 funds are available at the Department of Community and Economic Development, City of Johnstown, 401 Main Street, Johnstown, PA 15901.
+The deadline to submit a completed application packet to the Department of Community and Economic Development is 4:00 PM on Thursday, March 23, 2023.

-The following types of activities may be eligible for funding under the CDBG program: acquisition of property; disposition coets; improvements to public facilities, including the removal of architectural barriers; demoilition and environmental clean-up; nublic services that are new or a quantifiable increase in the level of service; interim assistance relocation payments for persons displaced as a result of a CDBG activity; rehabilitation of houses; code enforcement; special economic development activities; special activities undertaken by a community based development organization; home ownership assistance for purchase; planning; environmental; review; program administration; audit; and other miscellaneous activities.
+The following types of activities may be eligible for funding under the CDBG program: acquisition of property; disposition costs; improvements to public facilities, including the removal of architectural barriers; demolition and environmental clean-up; public services that are new or a quantifiable increase in the level of service; Interim assistance; relocation payments for persons displaced as a result of a CDBG activity; rehabilitation of houses; code enforcement; special economic development activities, special activities undertaken by a community based development organization; home ownership assistance for purchase; planning; environmental; review; program administration, addit, and other misrellaneous activities. and other miscellaneous activities